Options class (ScrollBar)

 Example

-null {null}, indicates that allowScrollDirect field defines the allowScrollDirect property.
+null {null}, uses the default allowScrollDirect value.
 By default, the allowScrollDirect is: 2 (right mouse button)

 0 {number}, disables the allowScrollDirect feature